onflow/fcl-js/docs/tutorials/flow-app-quickstart.md

 }
 ```

 You can see the new fields we talked about.
 You'll also notice `fcl.authz`.
-That's shorthand for use the current user (you could also write it as `fcl.currentUser.authorization`.
-If you want to learn more about transactions and signing transactions, you can [view the docs here](../transactions/).
+That's shorthand for use the current user (you could also write it as `fcl.currentUser.authorization`).
+If you want to learn more about transactions and signing transactions, you can [view the docs here](https://docs.onflow.org/concepts/accounts-and-keys/#signing-a-transaction).
 For this example, we'll keep it simple with the user being each of these roles.

 You'll also notice we are awaiting a response with our transaction data by using the syntax `fcl.tx(transactionId).onceSealed()`.
 This will return when the blockchain has sealed the transaction and it's complete in processing it and verifying it.

 Now your `App.js` file should look like this (we also added a button for calling the `initAccount` function in the `AuthedState`):

+> **Replace file:** `./src/App.js`
 ```javascript
 import "./config"
 import { useState, useEffect } from "react"